Tutorials in Introductory Physics

 Tutorial participation, tutorial homework, and tutorial pretest participation all contribute to your final tutorial score.
 For each tutorial in which you participate, you receive 2 points (though WebAssign records tutorial participation as 1, and non-participation as 0).
-Each homework assignment is graded out of 5 possible points.
+Each homework assignment is graded out of 10 possible points.
 For each pretest you complete, you receive 1 point.

 There will be short weekly pretests that will be administered on the web.
 Pretests will not be graded; however, completion of these pretests will be a factor in determining your final grade.
 Pretests usually cover material that has been presented in lecture, but are intended to start you thinking about the concepts that will be addressed in tutorial later in the week.
 Pretests also inform the instructors and TAs about the difficulties that many students may be having with the course material.
 A poster of the pretest will be posted in tutorial room so that students can discuss the questions after they finish the tutorial.
 The current online pretest can be accessed by following the appropriate link above (or below).

 During a tutorial students work in small groups on worksheets that emphasize the main concepts in the course.
 Tutorial instructors do not lecture but ask questions designed to help you find your own answers.
 Students are expected to construct answers for themselves through discussions with classmates and the tutorial instructors.
 Since discussions require active participation, a small portion of the final grade for the course is based on students' participation in the tutorial sessions.

 Tutorial homework will be assigned each week and collected before the next tutorial session.
 The homework associated with the tutorial reinforces and extends the material covered in the worksheets.
 Not all homework in the tutorial homework book may be assigned each week.
 Follow the appropriate link on this page for a list of the assigned problems.
 One problem from each assignment will be graded in detail.

 Tutorial Exam Problems